coding-kevin/Crud_App_JavaScript_Knex_SQLite/api/README.md

 ### Get an entity

-- [ ] A GET request to `/entity/:id` returns the given entity, or a 404 status code if that entity does not exist.
+- [ X ] A GET request to `/entity/:id` returns the given entity, or a 404 status code if that entity does not exist.

 ### Creating an Entity

-- [ ] A POST request to `/entity` creates a new entity
+- [ X ] A POST request to `/entity` creates a new entity

 #### Bonus